 Breast Implant Materials

-- Saline Implants: These are adjustable implants requiring small incisions, but they’re infrequently used because they don’t resemble the natural feel of breasts and are more likely to rupture.
+- Saline Implants: These are water filled implants but they are less commonly used because they don’t resemble the natural feel of breasts and are more likely to rupture and empty.

 Breast Implant Shape

 - Teardrop Implants: These are anatomically-shaped implants — fuller at the bottom and tapered at the top.
-However, if they move out of place, the tapered top can project outwards.
+These may look more natural in certain patients, but tend to a bit firmer than round implants.

 Breast Implant Placement